testing-library/react-testing-library/README.md

 The `react-testing-library` is a very light-weight solution for testing React components.
 It provides light utility functions on top of `react-dom` and `react-dom/test-utils`, in a way that encourages better testing practices.
-It's primary guiding principle is:
+Its primary guiding principle is:

 > [The more your tests resemble the way your software is used, the more